Information for exchange students

 You must be nominated by the coordinator of the exchange programme at your home university.
 Your International Office will inform the International Office of the Faculty of Medicine of Utrecht University.
 We will send you an invitation to apply, either via our online student tracking system OSIRIS Student or via an application form.
 Please prepare and complete the following information:

-- language proficiency form or a recent proof of successfully completed TOEFL, IELTS or Cambridge EFL test;
+- language proficiency form or a recent proof of successfully completed TOEFL, IELTS or Cambridge EFL test (this does not apply to our partner students);

 - a photocopy of your ID card or passport (only the relevant pages);